-In order to deliver its mission to provide outstanding adult residential and community education the college needs to collect, use and store personal data about a range of individuals including its staff, suppliers, students, governors, parents and visitors.
+In order to deliver our mission to provide outstanding adult residential and community education we need to collect, use and store personal data about a range of individuals including our students, staff, governors, suppliers and visitors.

-The college is committed to ensuring that all personal data is collected and used legitimately, fairly and in line with data protection laws.
+We are committed to ensuring that all the personal data we use is collected and processed legitimately, fairly and in line with data protection laws.

-We will make sure that any data is:
+We will make sure that all personal data is:

 - processed lawfully, fairly and in a transparent manner;